 The two important statistics used in measuring this ratio are:

-This ratio indicates percentage of fans who clicked on your post without considering whether they view that post or not.
+This ratio indicates the percentage of fans who clicked on your post without considering whether they view that post or not.
 It has a direct influence on your EdgeRank and perceptibility.
 Rather than just being a ratio, it is the barometer for reading the success of your content.

-Like denotes that someone has clicked like button on your post either through your FB page or through a website that prompts to your FB page.
+Like denotes that someone has clicked the like button on your post either through your FB page or through a website that prompts to your FB page.

 Engaged fans are represented by the number of “Talking About This”, which is displayed next to the Like button on a Facebook page.
 It actually denotes the number of fans who are interacting with your Facebook page.
-This includes activities such as likes to a post, comments, shares etc by the people who visited on the page.
+This includes activities such as likes to a post, comments, shares, etc by the people who visited the page.
 Let us take the Fan Page of Lionel Messi to illustrate the actual meaning of this ratio in the figure given below:

-The Engaged fan vs. Likes ratio for this Facebook page is 152,120/843,311, which is a great example because it clearly indicates that this page is successful in engaging people over it and has carved a successful niche of those fans who have liked this page.
+The Engaged fan vs. Likes ratio for this Facebook page is 152,120/843,311, which is a great example because it clearly indicates that this page is successful in engaging people over it and has carved a successful niche for those fans who have liked this page.

 Why this ratio is vital: The ratio offers a better idea of the percentage of your fans who holds interest in your posts whether they liked your posts or not.
-If you evaluate this ratio, you will know what to implement to make more people engaged with your posts because engagement of fans is very important for the successful branding of your business.
+If you evaluate this ratio, you will know what to implement to make more people engaged with your posts because the engagement of fans is very important for the successful branding of your business.

 On the other hand, Fan impressions are those impressions, which denote the number of times a post is displayed to the fans without being clicked by them.
 Therefore, the two most important statistics used for evaluating this ratio are:

 Measuring your Facebook Page performance to know the popularity and branding status of your business is of utmost priority for the success of businesses.
-However, instead of performing the FB Insights metrics evaluation manually, you can use free tools like Simply Measured and Page Analyzer but it is important to choose paid tools like Wisemetrics, Pagelever and PostAcumen for better results and enhanced accuracy.
-Overall, it is very significant to make wise decision regarding the choice of Facebook Insights metrics so that you can promote your business well over social media platforms thus taking your business productivity to new levels of success.
+However, instead of performing the FB Insights metrics evaluation manually, you can use free tools like Simply Measured and Page Analyzer but it is important to choose paid tools like Wisemetrics, Pagelever, and PostAcumen for better results and enhanced accuracy.
+Overall, it is very significant to make a wise decisions regarding the choice of Facebook Insights metrics so that you can promote your business well over social media platforms thus taking your business productivity to new levels of success.